arefanafgeh/flash_loan_learning/README.md

 # 🚀 Bonus Tip:

 If you want to start simple, **Aave Flash Loans + Solidity** is the easiest combination to learn and use.
-Even better: I can even give you a **basic Flash Loan contract example** if you want, ready to deploy! 😎

 ---

+### Question
 ------------------------------------------------------------------
-What if i write a smart contract for a flash loan , get some money , buy token A from uniswap , sell it on pancakeswap , but don't make any profit or I lose a little bit of the funds
+What if I write a smart contract for a flash loan , get some money , buy token A from uniswap , sell it on pancakeswap , but don't make any profit or I lose a little bit of the funds
 ------------------------------------------------------------------